miguelvelezmj25/turtlebot-monitoring-infrastructure/src/cp1_gazebo/instructions/localization/README.md

 ## Additional Files

-The following files contain sensitive data that is unique to each individual who uses this reppo.
+The following files contain sensitive data that is unique to each individual who uses this repo.
 Therefore, they are not provided in this repo and must be installed in the machines running the TurtleBot and Simulator.

 * .dbconfig

   This file is used to connect to the database that stores the jobs and saves the data from the executions.
 It must have the following structure:

         [section]